LoumosTech/Pc-Building-Simulator-2-Job-Tracker/README.md

 3. Open PCBSJT2_Setup.msi
 4. Follow Intaller and select a installation location.

-After installed a shortcut will be added to your desktop
+After installed a shortcut will be added to your desktop.

+***
+## Future Features (may change)

+1. Ability to save current clients.
+2. Dark Mode